• Skip to primary navigation

 1. Get the right tools

-First things first, you need the proper dishwashing tools.
-Cruise down the cleaning aisle next time you’re at Kroger and pick up:
+First things first, you need the proper dishwashing tools:

 • A good eco-friendly dish soap